Abdulla-AlBassam/murmur/README.md

 # Murmur

 Push-to-talk dictation for macOS.
-Hold **fn**, speak, release: clean text appears in whichever app has focus.
+Hold **fn**, speak, release: clean text appears.
+Simple as that.
+Wispr Flow open sourced version, if you will.
 Everything runs on-device; audio and transcripts never leave the Mac.
 No accounts, no API keys, no network calls.

 ## How it works